 - More modern: Reflects 7 years and 6 months of technical progress since the 50D launch.

-Reasons to prefer the Canon EOS 50D:
+Arguments in favor of the Canon EOS 50D:

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (6.3 vs 3 flaps/sec) to capture the decisive moment.